shhvva/shhvva/README.md

 ### Hi there 👋

-I'm Shiva, a computer science student from India.
+I'm Shiva, a computer science student.

-⚡ Work experience: <br>
-- **Intern at Edugene Technologies** - Learned AI-ML using Python [Hyderabad, Summer 2023]

 🌱 Interests:
 - Web Dev
 - AI ML
 - Game Dev
+- CyberSec

 <!--
 **shhvva/shhvva** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.